klustria/oci-devops-helidon-example/README.md

       ```shell
       {"message":"Hola World!","date":[2023,5,10]}
       ```
 7. If OKE was configured as the deployment target, i.e. `deployment_target` is set to `OKE` or `ALL`, test it by using curl and check that a new `hello.txt` object has been added in the bucket.
 Validate that the size of the object is the same as the size of the greeting word.
 For example, if the greeting  word is `Hello`, then the size should be 5.
 If the greeting word is `Hola`, then the size should be 4.
-    1. Set up the deployment node public ip as an environment variable:
+    1. Set the endpoint using the LoadBalancer's external IP:
        ```shell
-       export ENDPOINT_IP=$(~/oci-devops-helidon-example/main/get.sh public_ip)
+       export ENDPOINT_IP=$(kubectl --kubeconfig=$HOME/oci-devops-helidon-example/main/generated/kubeconfig get services oci-mp-server -o jsonpath='{.status.loadBalancer.ingress[].ip}')
        ```
     2. Call default Hello world request:
        ```shell